-Select the Programming and Editing mode of operation.
+Select the Programming and Editing mode of operation:

-PGM MGT Press the PGM MGT key to call the file manager.
+PGM MGT Call the file manager: Press the PGM MGT key.
 FILE NAME?
-ENT Enter the name and file type of the point table and confirm your entry with the ENT key.
-MM To select the unit of measure, press the MM or INCH soft key.
-The TNC changes to the program blocks window and displays an empty point table.
-INSERT With the soft key INSERT LINE, insert new lines and enter the coordinates of the desired machining position.
+ENT Enter the name and file type of the point table and confirm your entry with the ENT key. ММ Select the unit of measure: Press the MM or INCH soft key.
+The TNC switches to the program blocks window and displays an empty point table.
+INSERT LINE With the soft key INSERT LINE, insert new lines and enter the coordinates of the desired machining position.
+Popost the pre until all desired exercinates have been entered